MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Mitchell Wortsman, Gabriel Ilharco, Samir Yitzhak Gadre, Rebecca Roelofs, Raphael Gontijo-Lopes, Ari S. Morcos, Hongseok Namkoong, Ali Farhadi, Yair Carmon, Simon Kornblith, Ludwig Schmidt. *ICML 2022*
   - Key Word: Wegiht Averaging; Out-of-Distribution Generalization.
   - <details><summary>Digest</summary> We show that averaging the weights of multiple models fine-tuned with different hyperparameter configurations often improves accuracy and robustness.
 Unlike a conventional ensemble, we may average many models without incurring any additional inference or memory costs -- we call the results "model soups."
 When fine-tuning large pre-trained models such as CLIP, ALIGN, and a ViT-G pre-trained on JFT, our soup recipe provides significant improvements over the best model in a hyperparameter sweep on ImageNet.

+- Continual Feature Selection: Spurious Features in Continual Learning. [[paper]](https://arxiv.org/abs/2203.01012)
+  - Timothée Lesort.
+  - Key Word: Spurious Correlations; Continual Learning.
+  - <details><summary>Digest</summary> This paper studies spurious features' influence on continual learning algorithms.
+We show that continual learning algorithms solve tasks by selecting features that are not generalizable.
+Our experiments highlight that continual learning algorithms face two related problems: (1) spurious features and (2) local spurious features.
+The first one is due to a covariate shift between training and testing data, while the second is due to the limited access to data at each training step.
+We study (1) through a consistent set of continual learning experiments varying spurious correlation amount and data distribution support.
+We show that (2) is a major cause of performance decrease in continual learning along with catastrophic forgetting.

 - Uncertainty Modeling for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2202.03958) [[code]](https://github.com/lixiaotong97/dsu)
   - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*